 Alcohol and other drugs commissioning 2021

-North Western Melbourne Primary Health Network (NWMPHN) is commissioning $4.7 million (over two years) of alcohol and other drugs (AOD) treatment activity per year to better meet the needs of our community.
+In 2021, North Western Melbourne Primary Health Network (NWMPHN) commissioned $4.7 million (over 2 years) of alcohol and other drugs (AOD) treatment activity per year to better meet the needs of our community.

-To deliver on this, NWMPHN is co-designing the AOD commissioning approach with stakeholders.
-This includes two stakeholder groups:
+To deliver on this, NWMPHN co-designed the AOD commissioning approach with stakeholders.
+This included 2 stakeholder groups:

-- The Consumer Advisory Group (CAG) includes people who have lived expertise through their lives having been affected by AOD use.
-This group also reflects the diversity of our region.
+- The Consumer Advisory Group (CAG) included people who have lived expertise through their lives having been affected by AOD use.
+This group also reflected the diversity of our region.

-- The AOD Subject Matter Expert Reference Group (SME) provides clinical expertise and insight on contemporary evidence informed practice into the development of new AOD models of care.
+- The AOD Subject Matter Expert Reference Group (SME) provided clinical expertise and insight on contemporary evidence informed practice into the development of new AOD models of care.

-The insights from this process will inform our commissioning process, consistent with the Primary Health Network Guidelines and Policies for Drug and Alcohol Treatment Services.
+The insights from this process informed our commissioning process, consistent with the Primary Health Network Guidelines and Policies for Drug and Alcohol Treatment Services.

-We are undertaking a series of co-design workshops to inform the tender that we will adopt in the commissioning of AOD services.
-To facilitate this process, we have partnered with the Association of Participating Service Users, Clear Horizon and Harm Reduction Victoria.
+We undertook a series of co-design workshops to inform the commissioning of AOD services.
+To facilitate this process, we partnered with the Association of Participating Service Users, Clear Horizon and Harm Reduction Victoria.

-The workshops are intended to co-design opportunities for improving (AOD) service delivery with experts with a lived experience and experts from the sector.
+The workshops were intended to co-design opportunities for improving (AOD) service delivery with experts with a lived experience and experts from the sector.